 In the 1970s, in the cellar of the building, The Colonial Underground was booking rock and punk acts which included Rush, Teenage Head, Rough Trade and Viletones.
 The main floor became more of a disco.

 Things were changing on Yonge St. One of those was The Eaton Centre was being constructed across the street from the Colonial.
-City bylaws were also changing and to keep the building up to code, a $70,000 sprinkler system needed to be installed.
-Mr Lawrence decided to sell the Colonial in the late 1970’s.
-Business at the historic tavern began to dwindle and it closed in 1987.
+City bylaws were also evolving, and a $70,000 sprinkler system needed to be installed to keep the building up to code.
+Mr Lawrence decided to sell the Colonial in the late 1970s.
+Business at the historic tavern began to dwindle, and it closed in 1987.

 Demolition & Parkette